 Flying cupids, launching hearts, and so much more!
-Let’s kick off the season with a 14 Valentines Day STEM challenges countdown.
-Valentines Day STEM activities are simple twists on everyday STEM activities.
-Adding hearts, traditional holiday colors, or themed candies/supplies is great for young kids.
-Encourage a love of learning with holiday themed STEM activities.
+Let’s kick off the season with a 14 days of STEM challenges.
+Valentine STEM activities are simple twists on your favorite, everyday STEM projects.
+Adding hearts, traditional holiday colors, or themed candies/supplies makes for fun Valentine’s Day activities for kids.
+Encourage a love of learning with simple STEM activities!

 Bring STEM fun to your Valentine’s Day this year!
-It’s super easy to give classic STEM activities a holiday makeover when you add theme accessories and of course traditional colors.
-This season we have been all over setting up fun and easy to do Valentines Day STEM activities and science experiments to get your kids thinking!
+It’s super easy to give our STEM challenges a Valentine theme makeover with simple materials and everyday supplies.
+Set up fun and easy to do Valentine STEM activities and science experiments to get your kids thinking!

 WHAT IS STEM?